azavea/nyc-trees/README.md

 First, update the following parameters for the CloudFormation application stack in `deployment/troposphere/parameters/staging_app.json`:

-- `GlobalNotificationsARN`: Created by the VPC stack
+- `GlobalNotificationsARN`: One of the prerequisites listed above
-- `AppServerInstanceProfile`: One the prerequisites listed above
+- `AppServerInstanceProfile`: One of the prerequisites listed above
 - `elbAppServer` - Created by the VPC stack
 - `sgAppServer` - Created by the VPC stack
 - `AppServerSubnets`: Created by the VPC stack (public subnets)